-Arrays - One dimensional , Two dimensional &Multi dimensional arrays - character arrays and strings - declaration and initialisation - arithmetic operations - comparisons - string handling functions.
+Arrays: One dimensional, Two dimensional & Multi-dimensional arrays.

+Handling of character strings: Declaration and initialisation - Arithmetic operations - Comparisons of two strings - String- handling functions.

-Unit-IV
+Unit- IV

-User defined functions - The forms of C functions, return values & their types - calling a function - category of functions - no arguments & no return values - arguments but no return values - arguments with return values - Nesting of functions - Recursion - Functions & arrays - The scope & life time of variables in a function.
+User defined functions: - The form of C functions - Return values & their types - Calling a function - Category of functions - No arguments & no return values - Arguments but no return values - Arguments with return values - Nesting of functions - Recursion - Functions & arrays - The scope & life time of variables in a function.